djeada/Frontend-Notes/notes/10_testing.md

 });
 ```

+Explanation:

+1. Import the `romanNumberConverter` module.
+2. Test if the function converts the Roman numeral 'I' to the number 1.
+3. Check if the function converts the Roman numeral 'IV' to the number 4.
+4. Verify if the function converts the Roman numeral 'XL' to the number 40.
+5. Ensure the function converts the Roman numeral 'MCMXCIV' to the number 1994.

-## E2E
+#### E2E

 End-to-end tests (also known as system tests) are used to ensure that the entire application functions properly.
+These tests cover the full workflow from start to finish, replicating real user scenarios to verify that all integrated components work together as expected.
 On a website, we may simulate situations of normal user behavior, such as creating an account, logging in, performing activities enabled for logged-in users, and deleting the account.
+These tests help identify issues that unit or integration tests might miss, such as problems with user interfaces, network configurations, or third-party services.

 **Example: E2E test with Cypress**